DreXtrime/match-me-graphql/REST_API.md

 - `500 Internal Server Error`: Server error

 > `/users/:id` endpoints return 404 for both "not found" and "not permitted to view" intentionally.
 This avoids confirming that a user exists to someone who should not see them.

-## Notes

-- Logout is handled client-side by discarding the JWT
-- Dates are returned in ISO 8601 format
-- Profile visibility is restricted: profiles are only viewable if the user is recommended, has a pending connection request, or is connected